 As a four-year residential liberal arts institution, Colgate houses the vast majority of students close to its academic core; but each year, a limited number of students in their senior year may apply to live in privately owned, off-campus housing in the Village of Hamilton.

 Not all students who apply are guaranteed permission to live off campus.
 Historically, between 45–60 percent of those who apply are approved for private, off-campus housing.
 Final decisions are made using a lottery process.
+Students should not sign a lease prior to approval for off-campus housing.
+If a student is not approved, they will be responsible for both the costs of on-campus housing and the off-campus lease.

 If a student is not approved through the lottery to live in private off-campus housing, they should plan to participate in the on-campus housing selection process.